JASchilz/pystrike/README.rst

    charge.update()

-For example, if you are waiting on payment for a charge, you might run ``charge.update()`` and then access ``charge.paid`` to see if a payment has been recorded for the charge on the Strike server.
+This command reaches out to the Strike server and updates the attributes of the charge.
+For example, if you are waiting on payment for a charge, you might run ``charge.update()`` to retrieve the status of the charge from the Strike server and then access ``charge.paid`` to see if a payment has been recorded for the charge on the Strike server.

 If you're developing a web application, you could use web hooks instead of polling the server.
 See Strike's documentation on web hooks for more information.